 New to World Rally Championship?
 Find out everything you need to know, including what the cars are, where races take place and more.

 For fans of circuit-based motorsport, the world of rallying might seem like a confusing alternate dimension.
-But the World Rally Championship is nothing to be scared of, and regularly supplies some of the most dynamic racing in the most extraordinary venues.
+But you shouldn’t fear the World Rally Championship – it regularly delivers some of the most dynamic racing in extraordinary venues.

 On the face of it, it’s the most unique motorsport in the world.
 Drivers race the clock rather than each other in the most exotic locations, day and night, with a co-driver directing them the entire time.

-It might take some getting used to, but the World Rally Championship provides hair-raising racing action.
+You might need some time to get used to it, but the World Rally Championship delivers hair-raising racing action.
 And fans who attend the races get an adrenaline rush of their own, getting closer to the action than at any traditional racing circuit.

 If rallying seems like a daunting prospect, don’t worry.
 This guide will break everything down from what cars you’ll see racing, what a co-driver does, and where on the globe the World Rally Championship takes place.